domRiddle/ASF/Configuration.md

-4 | RejectInvalidGroupInvites | Will cause ASF to reject (instead of ignoring) invalid group invites 8 | DismissInventoryNotifications | Will cause ASF to automatically dismiss all inventory notifications 16 | MarkReceivedMessagesAsRead | Will cause ASF to automatically mark all received messages as read 32  | MarkBotMessagesAsRead | Will cause ASF to automatically mark messages from other ASF bots (running in the same instance)
+4 | RejectInvalidGroupInvites | Will cause ASF to reject (instead of ignoring) invalid group invites 8 | DismissInventoryNotifications | Will cause ASF to automatically dismiss all inventory notifications 16 | MarkReceivedMessagesAsRead | Will cause ASF to automatically mark all received messages as read 32  | MarkBotMessagesAsRead | Will cause ASF to automatically mark messages from other ASF bots (running in the same instance) as read
 64 | MarkTradeMessagesAsRead | Will cause ASF to automatically mark trade notifications happening in the chat as read

 Please notice that this property is `flags` field, therefore it's possible to choose any combination of available values.
 Check out **[flags mapping](#json-mapping)** if you'd like to learn more.
 Not enabling any of flags results in `None` option.